Dragonwood: A Game of Dice and Daring

 Dragonwood is a wonderfully simple game that is a joy to play and offers fantastic replayability.
 Unlike many classic “children’s games” that are purely luck based (and generally insufferable for parents to play over and over) Dragonwood offers the opportunity for simple strategy.
 The art is beautiful and the mechanics translate well into a narration (“I will stomp on the goblin!”).
 Dragonwood is a delight to play with children and adults alike.

 On top of the stellar gameplay, Dragonwood helps children practice pattern recognition, counting, probability, and strategy.
-At a price between $10-$15, Dragonwood is an excellent addition to a young gamer’s burgeoning library.
+Priced between $10-$15, Dragonwood is an excellent addition to a young gamer’s growing library.

 You can purchase your own copy of Dragonwood at Amazon or your friendly local game store.

 The Family Gamers were provided a complimentary copy of Dragonwood for review.